dfelinto/blender-manual/animation/basics/markers.rst

 ============================

-Unfortunately, there is no common shortcuts and menu for marker's editing, across the different window types that supports them… So in the refboxes of each action described below, I put the most-common shortcut and menu entry, with the known exceptions between brackets.
+Unfortunately, there is no common shortcuts and menu for marker's editing, across the different window types that supports them...
+So in the refboxes of each action described below, I put the most-common shortcut and menu entry, with the known exceptions between brackets.